 or any other government agency.
 Although the fund seeks to preserve the value

 of your investment at $1.00 per share, it is possible to lose money by investing in the fund.

 *In an effort to maintain a zero or positive net yield for the fund, T. Rowe Price has voluntarily waived all or a portion of the management fee it is entitled to receive from the fund.
 A fee waiver has the effect of increasing the fund's net yield.
 The 7-day yield without waiver represents what the yield would have been if we were not waiving our management fee.
 This voluntary waiver is in addition to any contractual expense ratio limitation in effect for the fund and may be amended or terminated at any time without prior notice.
 Please see the prospectus for more details.

 Short-term rates are unlikely to rise significantly until the Fed signals that a short-term benchmark rate increase is imminent.
-Maintaining a high credit quality profile with respect to municipal issuers and the banks that provide liquidity support is the primary consideration for the Maryland Tax-Free Money Fund.
+Maintaining a high-credit-quality profile with respect to municipal issuers and the banks that provide liquidity support is the primary consideration for the Maryland Tax-Free Money Fund.
 While the Fed has started the long process of removing monetary accommodation, yields in the money market are not expected to change significantly for quite some time.
-Our view is that the Fed will not begin to actively increase short-term interest rates until sometime in late 2015, at the earliest.
+Our view is that the Fed will not begin to actively increase short-term interest rates until sometime in mid- to late-2015.
 We remain committed to managing a high-quality diversified portfolio with our primary focus on liquidity and stability of principal.